 If you’re hoping to catch a glimpse of the mesmerizing Northern lights, they most frequently appear in the late fall and winter.
 During the winter season, stunning frozen waterfalls, snow-capped mountains, and icy lakes serve as the backdrop to skiing, ice fishing, and snowshoeing.

-What are the top things to do in Grand Marais?
+Top things to do in Grand Marais

 Featuring rugged shorelines, tide pools, dramatic rock formations, and waters dazzling in shades of blue and green, Artist’s Point offers spectacular views of Lake Superior.
 The peninsula earned its name from painters who set up their easels amid the rock formations and painted the breathtaking landscape.
 A short trail leads to the Grand Marais Lighthouse.